svincen2/saml20-clj/README.md

  ;; :assertion validators are validation functions that run against every Assertion in the response.
 They are defined ;; as implementations of saml20-clj.sp.response/validate-assertion.
  :assertion-validators

  ;; The default Assertion validators are:
  [;; If <Assertion> is signed, the signature matches the Assertion and the IdP certificate.
 If <Assertion> is not ;; signed, this validator does nothing.
   :signature

   ;; If :acs-url is non-nil, and <SubjectConfirmationData> is present, checks that <SubjectConfirmationData> has a ;; Recipient attribute matching this value.
   :recipient

   ;; If <SubjectConfirmationData> is present, has a NotOnOrAfter attribute, and its value is in the future, ;; accounting for :allowable-clock-skew-seconds :not-on-or-after

   ;; If <SubjectConfirmationData> has a NotBefore attribute, checks that this value is in the past, accounting for ;; :allowable-clock-skew-seconds
   :not-before

   ;; If :request-id is non-nil and <SubjectConfirmationData> is present, checks that <SubjectConfirmationData> has an ;; InResponseTo attribute matching :request-id.
   :in-response-to

   ;; If :user-agent-address is non-nil and <SubjectConfirmationData> has an Address attribute, checks that Address ;; matches this value.
   :address]}
 ```

-*September 23rd 2020*: This library is currently in the process of being reworked with a new API that makes 200% more
-sense.
-Dox will be updated in the near future once the 2.0.0 release is finalized.

 ## Differences from the original `saml20-clj` library

-*  See [quephird/saml-test](https://github.com/quephird/saml-test) for the usage.
-*  This repository is forked from [vlacs/saml20-clj](https://github.com/vlacs/saml20-clj), and adds:
+This repository is forked from [vlacs/saml20-clj](https://github.com/vlacs/saml20-clj), and at this point is more or less a complete re-write.

+*  Other improvements:
    *  Uses OpenSAML v3 instead of OpenSAML v2 which was EOL'ed in 2016
    *  Tons of bug fixes, such as `saml20-clj.shared/base64->inflate->str` not actually calling `byte-inflate` at all
    *  Fixed millions of reflection warnings